elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

 ## Dine-in or Take Out Restaurants

-### Chawla's
+### Chawla's Cuisine

 [Brampton, Ontario](https://www.chawlascuisine.com/menus)

+Best food I've had in my life.

 My family recently had a get together at our house and we ordered food from this place.
 Appetizers were gobi 65, tandoori chicken.
 Dinner was butter chicken and a vegetarian dish (possibly vegetarian kofta).

-The butter chicken was the best I have had in many years.
+- Chicken tikka masala
+- Butter chicken
+- Szhezuan chow mein

 The tandoori chicken actually tasted the same as it does in India which was incredible.